-In 2014, millions of uninsured Americans became eligible for a new tax credit to help them pay for health coverage.
-The premium tax credit is only available to people without another offer of affordable and adequate coverage; in many cases, this will mean that people with employer-sponsored coverage will not be eligible for the premium tax credit.
-This collection of key facts explains how employer-sponsored health insurance affects a family's eligibility for premium tax credits, and when employees and their family members can forgo an offer of employer coverage and purchase coverage in the health insurance Marketplace with the help of premium tax credits.
+Millions of uninsured Americans are eligible for a premium tax credit (PTC) to help them pay for health coverage.
+The premium tax credit is only available to people without another offer of affordable and adequate coverage; in most cases, this will mean that people with an offer of employer-sponsored coverage will not be eligible for the premium tax credit.
+The following FAQ explains how employer-sponsored health insurance affects a family's eligibility for a premium tax credit, and when employees and their family members can forgo an offer of employer coverage and purchase coverage in the health insurance marketplace with the help of a premium tax credit.